NordicSemiconductor/zcbor/ARCHITECTURE.md

 These functions are all `static`.
 In addition, all entry types get public wrapper functions.

-All decoding/encoding functions operate on a state variable of type `cbor_state_t` which keeps track of:
+All decoding/encoding functions operate on a state variable of type `zcbor_state_t` which keeps track of:

 - The current position in the payload, and the end of the payload.
 - The current position in a list or map, and the maximum expected number of elements.